What services does the Physician Health Program provide?

 Generally those who are eligible for our services can receive up to six hours of counselling at no charge.
 Individuals may access more counselling hours at their own expense.
-We do our best to help clients who would like more support, and who demonstrate financial need.
+We do our best to further help clients who have an acute need for more support, and who demonstrate financial need.

 I’m concerned about a physician I know.
 Should I call the Physician Health Program?

 Yes.
 If you are concerned about the mental or physical health of a physician, resident doctor, or medical student, please call us.
 You do not have to be a physician or family member to contact us and receive help.